MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

 - Examining the residual circulation generated from :filelink:`pkg/layers` diagnostics (see :numref:`channel_MOC_eddy_layers` vs. :numref:`channel_bt_MOC_res_T`, :numref:`channel_bt_MOC_res_Ttoz`),
-  the non-GM solution seems quite poor, which would certainly have implications on tracer transport had any addition tracers been included in the simulation.
+  the non-GM solution seems quite poor, which would certainly have implications on tracer transport had any additional tracers been included in the simulation.
 In the GM solution, eddies seem to only partially cancel the cell forced by northward Ekman transport (Deacon Cell).
 In the eddying solution, the residual circulation is oriented in the opposite sense: eddy fluxes resulting from baroclinic instability due to